sayanriju/framework/README.md

 Obullo: PHP5 Framework
 =========================

-The goal of Obullo is keep the Core flexible, easy and minimal.
+The goal of Obullo is keep the framework maintainable, portable, easy and minimal.

 ## Features